odddollar/Hertz-hunter/README.md

 ### Scanning

-A column graph of the measured RSSI values is displayed in the `Scan` menu, where stronger signals are shown with a taller bar at the detected frequency.
+A histogram of the measured RSSI values is displayed in the `Scan` menu, where stronger signals are shown with a taller bar at the detected frequency.
 The device doesn't care what data is being sent on a frequency, only that there is something there, meaning that it isn't limited to just analog video signals.
 The graph will be updated live as the scanner goes through each frequency continuously.
 Once a scan of the entire spectrum has been completed it will start again and update the values.

 The top left of the screen displays `HIGH` or `LOW` depending on the frequency range being scanned (`HIGH` for 5645MHz to 5945MHz, and `LOW` for 5345MHz to 5645MHz).
 These two scanning modes can be switched between with `SEL`.